azarm1/a3-maze-runner-take-two-azarm1/README.md

 ### Delivered version

+The enhanced Maze Runner includes additional functionalities and command-line arguments to cater to advanced maze-solving scenarios, including performance comparisons and support for multiple pathfinding algorithms.

 #### Command line arguments

-The delivered program at the end of this assignment should use the following flags:
+The delivered program uses the following flags:

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze

-If you are also delivering the bonus, your program will react to a third flag:

-- `-method {tremaux, righthand}`: specifies which path computation method to use. (default is right hand)
+- `-method {tremaux, righthand, bfs} `: Selects the pathfinding algorithm to use.
+Default is bfs.
+- `-baseline {method_name}` : Compares the selected method's performance against a baseline method.

 #### Examples